scala/scala3/docs/docs/reference/dropped/auto-apply.md

 Existing Scala code with inconsistent parameters can still be compiled in Dotty under `-language:Scala2`.
-When paired with the `-rewrite` option, the code will be automatcally rewritten to conforrm to Dotty's stricter checking.
+When paired with the `-rewrite` option, the code will be automatcally rewritten to conform to Dotty's stricter checking.

 ### Reference